Regression of Melanomas

 Examples of regression resulting in a “smudge” appearance:

-Another useful clue to the presence of a melanoma is what I refer to as the Clearing Zone.
+Another useful clue to the presence of a melanoma is what is referred to as the Clearing Zone.
 It is a fairly well demarked area around the circumference of a melanoma in which the normal evidence of sun damaged skin (telangiectatic blood vessels, ephelides and lentigenes) has disappeared.
 When seen, it is presumptive evidence the lesion is malignant.